-Number of Performance Rights granted Vesting Date Lapsed (B) Vested during the Period Vesting Hurdles

-2,419,949 30 June 2021 1,334,622 -

-2 Year Retention (C)

-2,419,949 1,334,622 -
+Number of Performance Rights granted Vesting Date Lapsed (B) Vested during the Period Vesting Hurdles 100% 2,419,949 30 June 2021 1,334,622 - 2 Year Retention (C) 2,419,949 1,334,622 - the holder purporting to transfer the Performance Right otherwise than with the consent of the Board or by force of law;

 (A) On vesting, Performance Rights will automatically convert to ordinary shares on a one for one basis.
 Performance Rights that do not vest will lapse.
-An unvested Performance Right will lapse upon the earlier to occur of:
+An unvested Performance Right will lapse upon the earlier to occur of: xiii. failure to satisfy the applicable vesting conditions;